glycerine/gosimnet/README.md

 possible -- just a string.

-You can interpret this string as the host name, or make it opaque if you wish by letting it be the a string like "127.0.0.1:8080"; or even let it be a whole URL.
-The system does not care what the endpoint string is, only that each node has a unique one.
+You can interpret this string as the host name, as a host + port, or make it opaque if you wish by letting it be the a string like "127.0.0.1:8080", or even let it be a whole URL.
+The system does not care what the endpoint string is, only that each endpoint has a unique name.

 Thus there is no need to emuate DNS to get human readable addressing, and no network